FitzwilliamMuseum/egyptiancoffins/coffinsincontext.md

 coffins and developments in their technical examination and analysis.
 Since then, studies have moved on, with numerous institutions around the world carrying out comprehensive investigations of the coffins in their collections.

-The 2024 **Coffins in Context** conference represented a chance to pause and consider what we had been learned and the potential direction of future coffin research.
+The 2024 **Coffins in Context** conference represented a chance to pause and consider what had been learned in recent years and the potential direction of future coffin research.
 See our [call for papers](https://egyptiancoffins.org/coffinsincontext/callforpapers/) for the themes of the conference.